Connections-Business-Directory/Connections/readme.txt

 * BUG: Fixed entry slug creation when copying an entry.
 * BUG: Fix bug in nonce form-field creation.
 * BUG: The anniversary and birthday type were injected back into the date results after filtering by type so they were always returned regardless of type being set.
+* BUG: Fix removing the last anniversary or birthday.
 * OTHER: Normalize line endings for git.
 * OTHER: Remove new lines at end of files.
 * OTHER: Remove closing PHP tag from files.